primiano/perfetto-docs/docs/design-docs/heapprofd-wire-protocol.md

 ### 1. Handshake
 The _Main Thread_ receives a `TracingConfig` from traced containing a `HeapprofdConfig`.
 It adds the processes expected to connect, and their `ClientConfiguration` to the `ProcessMatcher`.
 It then finds matching processes (by PID or cmdline) and sends the heapprofd RT signal to trigger initialization.

 The processes receiving this configuration connect to `/dev/socket/heapprofd` and sends `/proc/self/{map,mem}` fds.
-The _Main Thread_ finds the matching configuration in the `ProcessMatcher`, creates a new shared memory buffer, and sends the two over the signalling socket.
+The _Main Thread_ finds the matching configuration in the `ProcessMatcher`, creates a new shared memory buffer, and sends the two over the signaling socket.
 The client uses those to finish initializing its internal state.
-The _Main Thread_ hands off (`RemoveFiledescriptorWatch` + `AddFiledescriptorWatch`) the signalling socket to an _Unwinding Thread_.
+The _Main Thread_ hands off (`RemoveFiledescriptorWatch` + `AddFiledescriptorWatch`) the signaling socket to an _Unwinding Thread_.
 It also hands off the `ScopedFile`s for the `/proc` fds.
 These are used to create `UnwindingMetadata`.

 ### 2. Sampling
 Now that the handshake is done, all communication is between the _Client_ and its corresponding _Unwinder Thread_.

-For every malloc, the client decides whether to sample the allocation, and if it should, write the `AllocMetadata` + raw stack onto the shared memory buffer, and then sends a byte over the signalling socket to wake up the _Unwinder Thread_.
+For every malloc, the client decides whether to sample the allocation, and if it should, write the `AllocMetadata` + raw stack onto the shared memory buffer, and then sends a byte over the signaling socket to wake up the _Unwinder Thread_.
 The _Unwinder Thread_ uses `DoUnwind` to get an `AllocRecord` (metadata like size, address, etc + a vector of frames).
 It then posts a task to the _Main Thread_ to apply this to the bookkeeping.

 ### 3. Dump / concurrent sampling